This page was reviewed under our medical and editorial policy by

 MRI-guided breast biopsy: With this minimally invasive, image-guided procedure, radiologists use MRI technology and targeting software to locate and remove cells from a suspicious area in the breast for diagnosis and treatment planning.

-Before a PET/CT scan, an IV that injects a small amount of a radioactive substance will be placed into one of your veins.
+Before a PET/CT scan, an IV that injects a small amount of a radioactive substance will be placed into one of the patient's veins.
 This substance is often called a “tracer,” because it helps reveal cancer in the body.
-The PET scan shows where the tracer is concentrated (and thus where the cancer is likely to be), while the CT scan takes X-ray images of your body from different angles.
+The PET scan shows where the tracer is concentrated (and thus where the cancer is likely to be), while the CT scan takes X-ray images of the body from different angles.
 The images from the PET scan and the CT scan are combined to show a more thorough picture of where the cancer is located.

 The scan is painless and only takes around 30 minutes, but the entire appointment may take up to 3 hours, considering the time it takes for the tracer to absorb.